tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 ![The top of the Gorges du Verdon, seen from the sublime viewpoint](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sublime-viewpoint-of-gorges-du-verdon.jpg)

-The River Verdon runs through mountains and turns into some beautiful lakes along the way.
 After reading this [article about wild swimming in France](https://www.theguardian.com/travel/gallery/2012/may/04/france-wild-swimming-lakes-rivers), we were determined to swim in the lakes.

 ### Castellane

-We stayed in a campsite in a little town called Castellane.
+We stayed in a campsite in a beautiful, little town called Castellane.

 ![Two houses in Castellane in front of an old clocktower](https://github.com/tombye/trexit/raw/gh-pages/assets/images/clocktower-in-castellane.jpg)